-Single-phase models with PSC fan motors utilize a dual capacitor for both the compressor and fan motor.
-Single-phase models with ECM outdoor motors utilize a single capacitor for the compressor.
-3-phase models with PSC motors utilize a single capacitor for the fan motor.
-3-phase models with 3-phase fan motors do not require a capacitor.
+Single-phase models utilize a dual capacitor for both the compressor and fan motor.
+3-Phase models utilize a single capacitor for the fan motor

 7.6 Compressor Crankcase Heat (CCH)

 While scroll compressors usually do not require crankcase heaters, there are instances when a heater should be added.
 Refrigerant migration during the off cycle can result in a noisy start up.
 Add a crankcase heater to minimize refrigerant migration and to help eliminate any start up noise or bearing "wash out."